 Now that you've activated and set your Purchase Orders workflow, it's time to set up your team's permissions.
 You can set user roles to start creating/approving/ordering products/services right away.
 You have control over what functions a user should perform to ensure that the right users are performing the right actions and streamline the entire creation to completion process.

 This article will guide you through PO Permissions specifically.
-If you need more information on the overall User Permissions, please see this article
+If you need more information on the overall User Permissions, please see

 for further guidance.